Generalizable Humanoid Manipulation with 3D Diffusion Policies

 @article{ze2024humanoid_manipulation,

-title = {Generalizable Humanoid Manipulation with Improved 3D Diffusion Policies},
+title = {Generalizable Humanoid Manipulation with 3D Diffusion Policies},

 author = {Yanjie Ze and Zixuan Chen and Wenhao Wang and Tianyi Chen and Xialin He and Ying Yuan and Xue Bin Peng and Jiajun Wu},